 The Peak Design Leash Ultralight Camera Strap

-Peak Design love to cover all their bases, which is why they have a camera strap that will suit every type of photographer.
-They have the Cuff, Clutch, Leash, Slide Lite, and the Slide.
+Peak Design loves to cover all its bases, and that is why they have a camera strap that will suit every type of photographer.
+They have the Cuff, Clutch, Leash, Slide Lite, and Slide.
 The first two are wrist/hand attachments for your camera while the latter three are camera straps (Slide Lite is a narrower version of the Slide) but at the end of the day, they are all products that assist you in carrying your camera, just in different ways.

-Over the last few years, we have exclusively used the Slide (Paul) and Slide Lite (Helen) straps.
-We use them in conjunction with the Peak Design Everyday Sling 10L camera bags and they work seamlessly for us although sometimes the straps are a bit of overkill and can be an awkward fit in the sling bag when the camera is packed away (especially the Slide).
-The wider straps are particularly useful when carrying heavier lenses (our everyday lens is the Sony 24-105 f/4 lens which is not a light lens) as the weight distribution on the shoulder is better and makes it more comfortable when carrying a camera for extended periods.
+Over the last few years, we have exclusively used the Peak Design Slide Camera Strap (Paul) and Slide Lite (Helen) straps.
+We use them in conjunction with the Peak Design Everyday Sling 10L V1 & V2 camera bags and they work seamlessly for us, although sometimes the straps are a bit overkill and can be an awkward fit in the sling bag when the camera is packed away (especially the Slide).
+The wide straps are particularly useful when carrying heavier lenses (our everyday lens is the Sony 24-105 f/4 lens which is not a light lens) as the weight distribution on the shoulder is better and makes it more comfortable when carrying a camera for extended periods.

-At the other end of the scale is the Peak Design Cuff Wrist Strap and the Clutch.
+At the other end of the scale are the Peak Design Cuff Wrist Strap and the Peak Design Clutch.
 In our opinion, these are short-term solutions to carrying a camera.
 In our line of work, we find the Cuff Wrist Strap to be of more practical use for us, however, Helen has used the Clutch a few times and finds it quite useful.